signalfx/signalfx-agent/deployments/salt/README.md

       - type: processlist
 ```

+`signalfx-agent.service_user` and `signalfx-agent.service_group`: Set the
+user/group ownership for the signalfx-agent service.
+The user/group will be
+created if they do not exist.
+Requires agent package version 5.1.0 or newer.
+(**default:** 'signalfx-agent')

 ## Development

 To test this formula in the dev image (which is Ubuntu-based, so this won't be